tobiaskortus/covid19-search/processing/README.md

 ## Overview

-In order to create the required data models out of the CORD-19 dataset the following two steps are performed.
+In order to create the required data models out of the CORD-19 dataset, the following two steps are performed.
 First the documents of the CORD-19 dataset which are given in a json format are preprocessed using the following methods:

 - extract the relevant information from the file
 - perform additional data cleaning